panotwinjuergen/node-red-contrib-absolute-humidity/README.md

    - Messages with `msg.datapoint = "ACTUAL_TEMPERATURE"` and `msg.payload` (number) for temperature [°C]
    - Messages with `msg.datapoint = "HUMIDITY"` and `msg.payload` (number) for relative humidity [%]

+### Input Validation

+The node validates the relative humidity input to ensure accurate calculations:

+- Valid range: 0% to 100%
+- Values outside this range will:
+  - Trigger an error message
+  - Show a red status indicator
+  - Not produce output values
+- Validation applies to all input methods (properties, topics, and datapoints)

 ### Outputs

 `msg.absoluteHumidity` (number): the absolute humidity [g/m³], rounded to one decimal place